“Great job, our part looked and worked very well, DIE-TECH’s contribution to this project was flawless.”

 Founded in 1974

-We are a second generation, privately held corporation established in 1974, specializing in precision metal stamped components for medical devices, automotive, telecommunication, nuclear, military and aerospace industries.
+We are a third-generation, privately held corporation established in 1974, specializing in precision metal stamped components for medical devices, automotive, telecommunication, nuclear, military and aerospace industries.
 We are located midway between Harrisburg and York in York Haven, Pennsylvania.

 Richard K. Dennis, our founder, is a visionary who has applied futuristic thinking to proven industrial practices during his more than 60 years in manufacturing.
-Richard W. Dennis, RK’s son, joined the corporation in 1996 and is now the President and CEO.
-RK’s daughter, PK Dennis, started with the company as part of the sales team in 1992 and is now die-tech’s marketing manager.
+Richard W. Dennis, RK’s son and PK Dennis his daughter retired from the company in 2020.
+They passed the baton to William Harmis, who now serves as President.

 We Started with a Hybrid Edge Clip

-die-tech’s initial products were bifercated and trifercated hybrid edge clip connectors (also known as leadframe) for the budding ceramic based, printed resister and capacitor industry in the early 1970s.
+Die-Tech’s initial products were bifurcated and trifurcated hybrid edge clip connectors (also known as leadframe) for the budding ceramic-based, printed resistor, and capacitor industry in the early 1970s.
 And then we made them better with a continuous-wrap design that contained solder in the contact area which provided remarkable reliability when reflowed.
-While this clip-style technology was a strong performer for the company, die-tech’s services have evolved serve a multitude of industries in a global market.
+While this clip-style technology was a strong performer for the company, Die-Tech’s services have evolved to serve a multitude of industries in a global market.

 We work metal; we do it every day.
 It is our area of expertise — your strength is probably in other areas of manufacturing and so it makes sense that you would look for metalworkers to ensure your custom stamped metal components are optimized to save time, money, and effort for the life of your program.